immanent-tech/immanent.tech/immanent-tech/content/support.md

 # Support

-Encountering a problem or issue with a project or service created/managed by Immanent Tech?
+Encountering a problem or issue with an app created/managed by Immanent Tech?
 Send us an [email](mailto:support@immanent.tech).